jscully5651/ajson/README.md

 # ajson
-Example of decoding son and xml data in golfing
+Example of decoding son and xml data in golang